nasa/cape/doc/common/command-line.rst

 Data Book Updates
 *****************
-The ``--aero`` flag creates or updates the force and moment database.
+The ``--fm`` flag creates or updates the force and moment database.
 The list of components included in the database, along with other defining options, are specified in the ``"DataBook"`` section of the input JSON file.
 When a user runs this command, each case (:ref:`subsetting commands <cli-subset>` still